Marino Miculan

 prof_pic.jpg

-Associate Professor of Computer Science and Deputy Head at Department of Mathematics, Computer Science and Physics of the University of Udine, with a second affiliation at the Department of Environmental Sciences, Informatics and Statistics of the Ca’ Foscari University of Venice.
-(Qualified to Full Professor since March 2018.)
+Professor of Computer Science at the Department of Mathematics, Computer Science and Physics of the University of Udine, with a second affiliation at the Department of Environmental Sciences, Informatics and Statistics of the Ca’ Foscari University of Venice.

-Besides, I know something about type theory, proof assistants, logical frameworks, nominal sets, category theory and logic, process calculi, coalgebras, structured operational semantics, session types, bigraphs, systems biology, distributed ledgers.
-(In a sense, I am a horizontal researcher.)
+Besides, I know something about type theory, proof assistants, logical frameworks, nominal sets, category theory and categorical logic, process calculi, coalgebras, semantics, session types, bigraphs, distributed ledgers.

 latest news (more)